OfflineIMAP/imapfw/README.md

 #### Scalable

-As a framework, imapfw allows you to take control on what gets done.
+As a framework, imapfw allows you to take control on what gets done:

-It comes with embedded actions requiring to write few to no Python code at all.
+* Embedded actions (softwares) requiring to write few to no Python code at all.

-For more control, a dedicated API allows to redefine the key parts of the frame in one file (called the *rascal*).
+* For more control, a dedicated API allows to redefine the key parts of the frame in one file (called the *rascal*).

-Finally, most experienced users might rather directly import one or more modules and use them to write full softwares (using the framework as a "master-library"): imapfw is written with **separation of concerns** in mind.
+* Finally, most experienced users might rather directly import one or more modules and use them to write full softwares (using the framework as a "master-library"): imapfw is written with **separation of concerns** in mind.

 The choice of the level of control is left to the user.